In Videos Of Racist Killings, Who Is Behind The Camera Matters

 The person who recorded the video of Turner has only been identified as a bystander.
 In the video, you can see that they are trying to stay out of sight.
 They do not make their presence known, nor do they try to stop the killing from happening.

 On May 25, George Floyd died after a Minneapolis police officer buried his knee into Floyd’s neck, as Floyd gasped, “Please… I can’t breathe… Everything hurts.”
 A video capturing Floyd’s killing began circulating immediately.
 The officer, Derek Chauvin, who was seen killing Floyd was arrested today.
 He has been charged with third-degree murder and manslaughter.
-None of the other officers who stood by as witnesses have yet been arrested, although charges are anticipated.
-Protests against police brutality and systemic racism have erupted in Minneapolis, and across the country, in response.
+None of the other officers who stood by as witnesses have yet been arrested.
+Protests against police brutality and systemic racism have erupted in Minneapolis, and across the United States, in response.

 Advertisement